 Conflation of expertise grinds my gears.
 Just because the two women who created the business are celebrity dermatologists, does not mean the products are automatically good for you.
 I don’t care if a product is hand crafted by Jesus himself, it does NOT mean it will work for me.
 Tell me about why your products are better than the rest.
 Stop talking about the founders over and over again.

 It doesn’t escape me that you could argue that I’m also a ‘non-professional’ providing skin care advice.
 That’s fair.
-But what’s important to note is that I’m teaching you about how the skin works so you can figure out what you need yourself, not selling you my products.
+But what’s important to note is that I’ve dedicated years and countless personal hours to researching skin, and I’m teaching you about how the skin works so you can figure out what you need yourself.
 I often give product suggestions for things I like but the reason why they work isn’t shrouded in mystery and patented product names (care to decode “3D3P Molecular Matrix”, anyone? ).
 I offer sources wherever possible and explain how things works as in-depth as I can.
-My advice is free.
-Do with it what you will.

 Rodan & Fields’ generalised and groundless skin care claims